Medicare Enrollment

 Another type, Medicare MSA plans, combine a high deductible with a bank account and have two parts.
 The first is a special type of high-deductible Medicare Advantage plan that starts to cover health care costs after you meet a high annual deductible, which varies by plan.
 The second is a special type of savings account.
 The Medicare MSA plan deposits money into an account that you can then choose to use to pay healthcare costs before meeting the deductible.
 Medicare MSA plans don’t cover Medicare Part D prescription drug costs.
 Patients who join Medicare MSA plans and need drug coverage have to join a separate Medicare prescription drug plan.

-In addition to the Medicare services that all Medicare Advantage plans must cover, some plans may offer extra benefits not included in Original Medicare, like dental and vision benefits, prescription drug coverage, post-hospital meal delivery, acupuncture and more.
+In addition to the Medicare services that all Medicare Advantage plans must cover, some plans may offer extra benefits not included in Original Medicare, like dental, vision and/or prescription drug coverage, and possibly more.